 Having allergies, either in the Spring or all year round can be a very uncomfortable way to live.
+Essential oils are a natural way to help alleviate allergies.
 Leveraging natural and easy at-home ways to manage or reduce your symptoms can be effective in making the Spring enjoyable, even if you have allergies.
 In this blog, we’ll explore the uses for various essential oils and how you can use them to finally ditch your seasonal allergy suffering to the curb.

 Essential oils are made from natural ingredients, often plants that have medicinal or calming effects.
 You can use essential oils in a host of different ways, including, but not limited to:

 - Put them in a diffuser to release into the air

 - Placing a few drops in the bathtub or shower while bathing

 - Rub them on the skin or on the soles of your feet

 - Smelling them directly from their container

 Using essential oils, specifically with a diffuser is often referred to as aromatherapy.
 In this way, your body is stimulated through your sense of smell and this can then in turn influence other areas in your body.